agosztolai/MARBLE/README.md

 MARBLE is a fully unsupervised geometric deep learning method that can

 1. intrincally represent vector fields over manifolds, such as those arising in neural recordings or dissipative dynamical systems, but it is not limited to dynamical systems
-2. perform unbiased comparisons across dynamical systems or parameter conditions by jointly embedding representations
+2. perform unbiased comparisons across dynamical systems or parameter conditions by jointly embedded representations
-3. can operate in geometry-aware of geometry-agnostic mode to test the contribution of manifold dynamics and geometry.
+3. can operate in geometry-aware or geometry-agnostic modes to test the contribution of manifold dynamics and geometry.

 The code is built around [PyG (PyTorch Geometric)](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).